-Posted by J BC in elementary school on Thursday, August 27, 2015
+Posted by Unknown in elementary school on Thursday, August 27, 2015

-Posted by J BC in elementary school on Wednesday, August 19, 2015
+Posted by Unknown in elementary school on Wednesday, August 19, 2015

 My name is Earl Carter, the proud son of Guinayangan-native Rosalinda Manalo Carter.
 A few months ago I was fortunate enough to be able to visit Guinayangan for the first time with my mother.
 My only regret is that I didn't visit sooner, also that I wasn't able to stay longer.
 It is such a beautiful place, a great experience for me, the one that I will remember forever and hopefully I will enjoy it again.

 I would like to use this as an opportunity to thank everyone in Guinayangan, especially to my family and newfound friends.
 I thank them for their hospitality, for being so friendly and courteous, and for welcoming me in as one of their own.
 Some of the local kids even gave me a new nickname: "White Giant" and "American Giant".
 My friends here in the U.S. have decided to make the nickname permanent--they thank the kids for that one.

 While walking near a fishport with my mother, a group of young children started following us, they were curious and giggling.
 They are amazed at how white my legs (my father is of Irish descent and my complexion is very light) and how big my hands and feet were.
 Some of them even measured their hands against mine and then laughed, which made me and my mother laughed too.